rebolek/prot-redis/readme.md

 		string -> returns value as binary!
 		list -> returns length of a list hash -> returns hash as map!
-		set -> returns all memebers in set as block! zset -> returns length of sorted set
+		set -> returns all members in set as block! zset -> returns length of sorted set

 ###QUERY - return informations about key

-;	query redis://192.168.1.1		-- TODO: will send INFO command
+	query redis://192.168.1.1
 	query redis://192.168.1.1/foo

-Returns informations about key.
-Format is object!
+Returns informations about key as object!

 	name -> key name
 	size -> key size (length of string or number of members)